 Collamore was special assistant to Secretary of Commerce Malcolm Baldrige from 1981 to 1985.
 He received the Commerce Gold Medal Award for Distinguished Achievement in the Federal Service in 1985.

 A native of Connecticut, Collamore graduated from Kingswood-Oxford School in West Hartford, where he serves as a trustee emeritus.
-He graduated magna cum laude from Drew University, where he previously served on the board of trustees and currently serves on the board of visitors.
+He graduated magna cum laude from Drew University, where he previously served on the board of trustees.
 Collamore resides in Chevy Chase, Maryland, with his wife, Jacqueline, and their four children.